osquery/osquery/docs/wiki/development/building.md

 exit
 ```

+Unsure of which version of WSL to use?
+Find a comparison between WSL1 and WSL2 below.

 ## Formatting the code

 Osquery uses `clang-format` to format its code, but it's not run on the whole project or files each time; it's run only on the modified lines instead,